Pentecostalism: Statistics and denominations

 The 1904–1905 Welsh Revival laid the foundation for British Pentecostalism including a distinct family of denominations known as Apostolic Pentecostalism (not to be confused with Oneness Pentecostalism).
 These Pentecostals are led by a hierarchy of living apostles, prophets, and other charismatic offices.
 Apostolic Pentecostals are found worldwide in 30 denominations, including the Apostolic Church based in the United Kingdom.

 There are 80 Pentecostal denominations that are classified as Jesus's Name or Oneness Pentecostalism (often self identifying as "Apostolic Pentecostals").
 These differ from the rest of Pentecostalism in several significant ways.
 Oneness Pentecostals reject the doctrine of the Trinity.
 They do not describe God as three persons but rather as three manifestations of the one living God.
 Oneness Pentecostals practice Jesus's Name Baptism—water baptisms performed in the name of Jesus Christ, rather than that of the Trinity.
 Oneness Pentecostal adherents believe repentance, baptism in Jesus's name, and Spirit baptism are all essential elements of the conversion experience.
 Oneness Pentecostals hold that repentance is necessary before baptism to make the ordinance valid, and receipt of the Holy Spirit manifested by speaking in other tongues is necessary afterwards, to complete the work of baptism.
 This differs from other Pentecostals, along with evangelical Christians in general, who see only repentance and faith in Christ as essential to salvation.
 This has resulted in Oneness believers being accused by some (including other Pentecostals) of a "works-salvation" soteriology, a charge they vehemently deny.
 Oneness Pentecostals insist that salvation comes by grace through faith in Christ, coupled with obedience to his command to be "born of water and of the Spirit"; hence, no good works or obedience to laws or rules can save anyone.
 For them, baptism is not seen as a "work" but rather the indispensable means that Jesus himself provided to come into his kingdom.
 The major Oneness churches include the United Pentecostal Church International and the Pentecostal Assemblies of the World.

 In addition to the denominational Pentecostal churches, there are many Pentecostal churches that choose to exist independently of denominational oversight.
 Some of these churches may be doctrinally identical to the various Pentecostal denominations, while others may adopt beliefs and practices that differ considerably from classical Pentecostalism, such as Word of Faith teachings or Kingdom Now theology.
 Some of these groups have been successful in utilizing the mass media, especially television and radio, to spread their message.

-According to a denomination census in 2024, the Assemblies of God, the largest Pentecostal denomination in the world, has 450,106 churches and 86,143,293 members worldwide.
-The other major international Pentecostal denominations are the Apostolic Church with 15,000,000 members, the Church of God (Cleveland) with 36,000 churches and 7,000,000 members, The Foursquare Church with 67,500 churches and 8,800,000 members, and the United Pentecostal Church International with 45,521 church and 5,800,000 members.
+According to a denomination census in 2025, the Assemblies of God, the largest Pentecostal denomination in the world, has 442,000 churches and 85 million adherents worldwide.
+The other major international Pentecostal denominations are the Apostolic Church with 15,000,000 members, the Church of God (Cleveland) with 36,000 churches and 7,000,000 members, The Foursquare Church with 67,500 churches and 8,800,000 members, and the United Pentecostal Church International with 45,562 church and 6,100,000 members.